Vyral/scott-gregory/_posts/2019-05-23-the-real-value-of-homeownership.md

 **With all of that said, let’s get back to the numbers.&nbsp;**

-First-time homebuyers tend to focus on two things: The price of the home they’re buying, and the monthly payment.
-And it’s entirely understandable.
+First-time homebuyers tend to focus on two things: the price of the home they’re buying, and the monthly payment.
+That's entirely understandable.

-There’s something else to consider: The future value of the home.
+There’s something else to consider: the future value of the home.

 Appreciation, or the rising of home prices over time, is how the majority of wealth is built in real estate.
 That makes real estate one of the more stable long-term investments.